webboty/Dexter-Wiki/set-parameter-oplet.md

    <td> ? / ? | arcsec integer</td>
    </tr>
  <tr>
-   <td colspan=3><a name="EyeNumbers"><b>Eye Numbers</b></a>: Sets the index for which Eye Dexter thinks it is at.
+   <td colspan=3><a name="EyeNumbers"><b>Eye Numbers</b></a>: Sets which Eye Dexter thinks it is at.
 Where it is within an eye is calculated with encoder measurements and effectively cannot be set.
 Takes 5 signed integer arguments where 0 is the circle that contains 0 degrees.
 See <a href="https://github.com/HaddingtonDynamics/Dexter/wiki/read-from-robot#keywords">read_from_robot, #EyeNumbers</a>. </td>
    </tr>
  <tr>
    <td>49,&nbsp;EyeNumbers</td>